View

 </View>

 View applies flexbox rules directly to its children and doesn't add any additional markup to the component you provide.
-However, you can still use View.Item compound component directly in case you need to get access to additional properties.
+However, you can still use View.Item compound component directly if you need to access additional properties.

-Same as in flexbox API, you can make your View child take all remaining space, using grow property.
-That will automatically remove flexbox wrapping from the View and will handle shinking of the other children correctly, when text content inside them goes multiline.
+Similar to the flexbox API, you can make your View child take up all remaining space using the grow property.
+This will automatically remove flexbox wrapping from the View and will handle shrinking of the other children correctly when text content inside them goes multiline.

 <View direction="row" gap={3}>